 Configure mTLS between Client and APISIX Admin API

-Mutual TLS (mTLS) is a two-way TLS where client and the server authenticate each other.
+Mutual TLS (mTLS) is a two-way TLS where the client and the server authenticate each other.
 It is typically implemented to prevent unauthorized access and harden security.

-This document will show you how to configure mTLS between client and APISIX Admin API, such that only authenticated users could interact and manage APISIX resources with Admin API.
+This document will show you how to configure mTLS between a client and APISIX Admin API, such that only authenticated users could interact and manage APISIX resources with Admin API.

 Prerequisite(s)